dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/Setting-up-alternative-data-stores.md

 <a name="datastores" />
 ## Setting up Snowplow to work with additional data stores

-Currently, the only supported datastore for Snowplow data is Redshift.
-PostgreSQL support is coming soon.
-To ensure that your Snowplow data regularly, automatically, populates a database in Redshift, you need to:

-1. [Set up Redshift to work with Snowplow] [setup-redshift]
+Currently, the only supported datastores for Snowplow data are Redshift and PostgreSQL.
+If you wish to use either Redshift **or** PostgreSQL as a storage target alongside S3, first setup either

+* [Redshift] [setup-redshift], **or**
+* [PostgreSQL] [setup-postegres]

-2. [Set up the StorageLoader to regularly transfer Snowplow data into your new store] [storage-loader-setup]
+Afterwards, you will be need to [set up the StorageLoader to regularly transfer Snowplow data into your new store] [storage-loader-setup]

 All done?
 Then [start analysing your data][analyse].